FIDUCEO/FCDR_MVIRISRF/srf/README_srf.md

       JOB_ID_LONG                 = job-met07-all-10.nml
     /

-The first line after the header specifies a DOI.
+The first line after the header specifies a UUID which identifies the optimisation run.
 For example:

-    10.5676/EUM_xxx_xx/xxx_METEOSAT/Vxxx
+    486DB2AF-C741-41DC-BF60-06DD4A217FB2

 The second line after the header specifies the number of spectral wavelength samples `N` and the increment `R` between consecutive samples.
 For example, the line